danlucas/gdi-angular-intro/outline-detail.md

 # Class Outline

-## Class Info

-Length: 4 hours (+1 hour to get people set up)
-Location: Spoonflower Greenhouse
-Price: $40

-## What we'll do in class
-The general format of the class will be to create a simple front-end application while introducing angular concepts.

-## Setup

-- Setting up node and npm

-## Prerequisites
-Must know:
-- HTML, CSS, JavaScript, DOM

-Helpful:
-Basic Model View Controller info, Testing, TDD, BDD, etc.

-Not so much:
-Databases, any other framework (though it works nicely with jQuery)

 ## Intro
-* Front end framework

-* What is / isn't Angular

 >"AngularJS is not a library.
 >
 >It doesn't abstract away HTML, CSS, or JavaScript.
 It doesn't require inheritance from proprietary types.
 It doesn't use one-way data binding.
 It doesn't treat testing as an afterthought.
 It doesn't require boilerplate code.
 And it's not that complicated.